 The Wheel of Fortune

-The Wheel of fortune denotes change.
-It signifies an event or occurrence will lead to a change in your life.
+The Wheel of Fortune denotes change.
+It signifies that a major event or occurrence will lead to a shift in your life.

-Perhaps even more important is to realize that a reversed Wheel of Fortune does not signify a bad turn of events.
-It signifies you are out of alignment.
-A reversed Wheel of Fortune is often addressed simply by waiting for alignment to return.
-Change comes in cycles, and putting off something that looks like it will fail may make it succeed at a different time.
-Be patient, read the room, and wait for things that may cause failure to dissipate.
-What goes around, comes around but it doesn’t last forever.
-Fix past burned bridges, clear misconceptions, do some good to fix problems so that you can try again later with better chances.
+A reversed Wheel of Fortune does not signify a bad turn of events; it signifies you are out of alignment.
+This reversal is often addressed simply by waiting for alignment to return.
+Change comes in cycles.
+Putting off a venture that looks bound to fail today may allow it to succeed tomorrow.
+Be patient, read the room, and wait for the elements causing failure to dissipate.
+What goes around comes around, but it does not last forever.
+Rebuild burned bridges, clear misconceptions, and resolve problems so you can try again later with better odds.

-Although many Tarot decks use esoteric symbology to denote the combination of luck, divine will and fate, this deck relies only on archetypes.
-One of the oldest archetypes to do with chance and luck include Lady Luck, Blind Lady luck, Dame Fortune and Fortuna.
-All of them are the same root archetype; the Goddess of Luck, Tyche.
+While many Tarot decks use esoteric symbology to denote the combination of luck, divine will, and fate, Torch-Tarot relies strictly on archetypes.
+The oldest archetypes concerning chance include Lady Luck, Blind Lady Luck, Dame Fortune, and Fortuna.
+All of them stem from the same root archetype: the Goddess of Luck, Tyche.

 Tyche

 Tyche is the Ancient Greek Goddess of Luck and Fate.
-When no cause for an event could be attributed to the Gods or actions of humans, then the root cause was said to be Tyche.
+When no cause for an event could be attributed to the gods or the actions of humans, the root cause was said to be Tyche.

-Tyche was very popular beyond Ancient Greece, having being adopted by the Romans as Fortuna.
-She also appears on coins from the Middle East and even further south.
-She was still very popular in literature until well into the 15th Century.
+Tyche was popular far beyond Ancient Greece, having been adopted by the Romans as Fortuna.
+She appears on coins from the Middle East and further south, remaining highly popular in literature well into the 15th century.

-She is often denoted as capricious and sometimes blind or blindfolded, or simply with her eyes closed.
-Because of this, her gifts to humans are often handed out without knowing where they will end up.
+She is often depicted as capricious, sometimes blindfolded, or simply with her eyes closed.
+Because of this, her gifts to humanity are handed out without her knowing where they will land.

 Perhaps one of the most succinct stories involving Tyche is Aesop’s Fable, The Traveler and Tyche;